pyMBE-dev/pyMBE/README.md

 provided that you have modified the $ESPResSo_build_path variable in `Makefile` to match the path where you have build ESPResSo v4.1

+## Contribute

+All members of this repository are cordially invited to contribute on the development of this library by providing new functionalities or helping fixing any possible bugs.
+Please, note that any change on Sugar source do should be done in a separate branch of the repository, which will be reviewed before being merched to the repository master branch